-Born into a modest family in Bhopal, India in 1936, Dr Khan migrated to Pakistan in 1952, five years after the creation of the new Muslim state.
-6 Memories of the bloodbath in the aftermath of the partition of India in 1947 left a profound impact on him, and his deep anti-Indian sentiments stem from that experience.
+Born into a modest family in Bhopal, India in 1936, Dr Khan migrated to Pakistan in 1952, five years after the creation of the new Muslim state.6 Memories of the bloodbath in the aftermath of the partition of India in 1947 left a profound impact on him, and his deep anti-Indian sentiments stem from that experience.
 After graduating from Karachi University, he moved to Europe in 1961 for further studies.
 He first went to Germany, where he attended the Technical University in West Berlin, then to Holland, where he received a degree in Metallurgical Engineering in 1967.
 Dr Khan eventually received a Ph.D. in Metallurgy from the Catholic University of Leuven in Belgium in 1972.
 He took up a job in the 1970s at a uranium-enrichment plant run by a British-Dutch-German consortium, URENCO, at Almelo in the Netherlands.7 There he also met his Dutch wife, Hendrina.
 Dr Khan worked with two early centrifuge designs, then, in 1974, he was assigned to translate design documents for two advanced German machines, the G1 and G2.
 Those were considered the most sophisticated industrial enrichment technology in the world at that time.
 He had unrestricted access to the plant.
 During this period he is believed to have made extensive notes, which were useful in his future work in Pakistan.
 That was also the period when Pakistan decided to develop a nuclear weapon.

 In 1972, just months after the humiliating defeat in the war with India that resulted in the December 1971 dismemberment of the country, Pakistan's President, Zulfikar Ali Bhutto, announced his plans to develop an atom bomb at a secret meeting of scientists and civil and military officials in the southern Punjab city of Multan.
 Pakistan's decision to acquire a nuclear device was driven both by fear of Indian domination and the desire for prominence in the Islamic world.
 India's nuclear test explosion in May 1974 gave further impetus to Pakistan's obsession with nuclearization.
 India's demonstration of nuclear capability reinforced the sense of insecurity in a defeated nation.
 The two countries had fought three wars since their independence and India's military superiority was fully illustrated in the 1971 war.
-Against this backdrop, Pakistan's nuclear programme appeared to counter India's conventional superiority and its newly acquired nuclear capability.8 the country's military vulnerability transformed Pakistan's nuclear programme, which had hitherto focused on civilian energy production, into one with a substantial military component.
+Against this backdrop, Pakistan's nuclear programme appeared to counter India's conventional superiority and its newly acquired nuclear capability.8

+Even before this development, Zulfikar Ali Bhutto, then Foreign Minister, had declared in 1966 that if India made a nuclear bomb Pakistan would follow suit.
+'Even if Pakistanis have to eat grass, we will make the bomb,' Bhutto asserted in an often-quoted statement.9 His ascendancy to the presidency in 1971 and the realization of the country's military vulnerability transformed Pakistan's nuclear programme, which had hitherto focused on civilian energy production, into one with a substantial military component.
 Bhutto seized the opportunity presented by India's nuclear test in 1974 to press ahead with his own nuclear weapons programme.
 Security concerns were the primary but not the sole factor in Pakistan's decision to develop the atom bomb.
 Bhutto's vision of 'an Islamic bomb' also fuelled Islamabad's ambition.
 'We know that Israel and South Africa have full nuclear capability.
 The Christian, Jewish and Hindu civilizations have this capability.
-The Islamic civilization was without it, but that situation was about to change,' Bhutto wrote from his death row prison cell in 1978, a few months before his execution.
-The Pakistani leader believed that nuclear capability would secure his country a leading role in the Islamic world.
+The Islamic civilization was without it, but that situation was about to change,' Bhutto wrote from his death row prison cell in 1978, a few months before his execution.10 The Pakistani leader believed that nuclear capability would secure his country a leading role in the Islamic world.